mckenzielee/Qi-Docs/docs/Qi_Types.rst

 Properties that can define a compound key is three.

 The following table shows the required and optional SdsTypeProperty fields.
-Fields that are not included are reserved for internal Sds use.
+Fields that are not included are reserved for internal SDS use.

 +---------------------------+-------------------------+-------------+----------------------------------------+
 |          Property         | Type                    | Optionality | Details                                |